downsize their property on retirement

 Passive growth is more likely to be seen on the value of assets, such as shares, pensions, property or savings.

-Some argue that this goes against the Court of Appeal decision in Waggot v Waggot [2018] EWCA Civ 727 that future earnings are not subject to the sharing principle but their focus in that case was on future earnings (post divorce) rather than income earned between separation and the date of financial matters being resolved.
+In Rossi, Mostyn J, suggested that a bonus should only be characterised as non-matrimonial where it related to a period commencing at least 12 months after separation and this was reiterated in the more recent case EvL [2021] EWFC 60.
+Some argue that this goes against the Court of Appeal decision in Waggot v Waggot [2018] EWCA Civ 727 that future earnings are not subject to the sharing principle but their focus in this was on future earnings rather than income earned between separation and the date of trial.

-Further cases such as C v C [2018] EWHC 3186 (Fam) have also emphasised the overarching idea that although post-separation accruals can in theory be ring-fenced as non-matrimonial property, in practicality they may still be shared if one party’s reasonable needs or compensation require.
+However, this principal can be overridden where the other party establishes that there is a need either for themselves or for any children in the family, that cannot be met from the other assets from the marriage.
+In this scenario the court may invade the non-matrimonial assets eg the post separation inheritance.
+The case of C v C [2018] EWHC 3186 (Fam) emphasises the overarching idea that although post-separation accruals can in theory be ring-fenced as non-matrimonial property, in practicality they may still be shared if one party’s reasonable needs or compensation require it.

 As the above guidance shows, each case is different and the treatment of post-separation assets will depend on the particular circumstances of the parties’ relative needs, time that the asset or venture came into being and the efforts gone to by the parties to grow the asset.